Influences & Inspirations

 Don't get me wrong, I have had some extraordinary teachers; men and women of truly impeccable character to whom I will forever be indebted for guiding me to become a better martial artist and, more importantly, a better human being.

 For the purposes of this webpage, though, know that on the path I have personally forged, I have had many teachers... and whether they sought to lift me up on their shoulders, as all great teachers do, or revealed their insecurities by endeavoring to prevent me from advancing, they contributed to my growth and I thank them.

 All know the way but few actually walk it.

-I have painted three portraits of Bruce Lee on the walls of my school.
+In my last commercial school location, I painted three portraits of Bruce Lee on the walls.
 Needless to say, I have great respect for the man.
 His absolute fearlessness in exposing the prison that classically bound martial arts offered as the 'way' struck a chord with my emerging iconoclastic nature and altered the course of my life.

 However, while I was just as inspired as everyone else was by Bruce's iconic performances on film, I have never been inclined to deify him, as so many do.

 When I consider his relatively modest beginnings, what he accomplished (beyond making movies) in his unfortunately brief time on this earth – being no less flawed and fallible than the rest of us – is much more impressive than if I follow the crowd and delude myself into believing he was 'perfect' and that the laws of physics somehow didn't apply to him.

 Bruce's willingness to upset the apple cart and advance some of the revolutionary ideas that helped him to see the folly of practicing rigid patterns of techniques in hopes of one day being able to make effective use of those techniques in a real life-or-death encounter that bore little resemblance to those fossilized routines set him apart from what we might today call his Kool-aid-drinking contemporaries.